springyworks/burnko/README.md

 Using Burn means having your models optimized on any backend.
-When possible, we provide a way to automatically and dynamically create custom kernels that minimize data relocation between different memory spaces, extremely useful when moving memory is the bottleneck.
+When possible, we provide a way to automatically and dynamically create custom kernels that minimize data relocation between different memory spaces, very useful when moving memory is the bottleneck.

 As an example, you could write your own GELU activation function with the high level tensor api (see Rust code snippet below).